V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ### License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This is released with a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 More details to my loosened restrictions can be found here on [the home page](https://www.v1e.com/pages/trademark-and-file-licenses).